rust-lang/blog.rust-lang.org/content/inside-rust/how-josh-helps-rust-manage-code-across-multiple-repositories.md

 ## Josh comes to the rescue

 [Josh][Josh] is a tool written in Rust that implements sophisticated and performant filtering operations on git repositories.
 It provides a set of reversible git [algebraic filters][josh-filters] that allow manipulating the history of git repos, which enables several cool use-cases.
-For example, it offers a git proxy that can transparently split a repository into a set of subrepositories on demand, compose several repositories into a virtualized monorepo or linearize the history of a repository that uses merge commits.
+For example, it offers a git proxy that can transparently split a repository into a set of subrepositories on demand, rearrange, exclude or extract the git history of specific directories or linearize the history of a repository that uses merge commits.
 We mostly simply use it as a very fast "git subtree on steroids".
 In fact, our Josh workflow is very similar to the way we use git subtrees, with the biggest difference being that the sync operations are an order of magnitude faster and the resulting history is (mostly) cleaner.

 To make our subproject handling even easier, we built a small Rust tool on top of Josh, called [josh-sync][josh-sync].
 This tool provides a lightweight interface on top of the powerful Josh engine, which allows us to unify the way we handle [pulls](https://github.com/rust-lang/rust-analyzer/pull/22389) and [pushes](https://github.com/rust-lang/rust/pull/156437) across all our subprojects that use Josh.
 We even prepared a reusable GitHub Actions [workflow][ci-action] that is used in several subproject repositories to periodically perform the `pull` operation, open a PR directly from CI, and [let us know][miri-zulip] on Zulip if the sync cannot be performed without manual intervention.